Battle of the Gebora: Battle

 Mortier demonstrated his tactical prowess in the deployment of his small force: he sent all his cavalry to the north to attack the Spanish left; three battalions were sent south between the fort at San Cristóbal and the Spanish right wing; and his remaining six infantry battalions assaulted the Spanish front.
 As the fog rose, the French light cavalry under Briche gained the heights and fell upon the Spanish left flank, while Latour-Maubourg took three dragoon regiments to attack the combined Spanish and Portuguese cavalry on the plains of the Caya.
 Despite outnumbering the French, the Allied horse ignored orders and immediately fled towards Elvas and Campo Maior.
 They escaped unscathed, largely because Latour-Maubourg ignored them and instead launched his cavalry against the Spanish infantry line.

 The engagement of the Spanish right flank was not as immediately decisive.
 Because the fog had lifted, the Spaniards could see the numerical weakness of the opposing force and formed up with little sign of falling.
 The musketry duel between the two sides had scarcely begun, however, when the French cavalry appeared; the light horse approached along the top of the heights while Latour-Maubourg's dragoons advanced from the rear.
 In response, Mendizábal formed his troops into two huge divisional squares supported by artillery which, although initially successful in impeding the French cavalry, eventually became an easy target for the French infantry and artillery.
 As one Spanish infantryman recounted, "Their artillery played upon it in a most horrible fashion until it became first an oval and then an unformed mass that the cavalry were able to penetrate and take prisoner."
 Briche's light cavalry thus broke through the two Spanish squares without great difficulty, and the battle was effectively over.
-A few of the Spanish regiments dispersed; many surrendered; and others joined together to fight their way to Badajoz or the Portuguese border.
+A few of the Spanish regiments dispersed; many surrendered; and others joined to fight their way to Badajoz or the Portuguese border.